ivanjovanovic/sicp/foreword.md

 # Foreword

-On very beginning of the lectures, authors explain clearly what is their view on these lectures regarding naming them a part of "computer science" curricula.
+On the very beginning of the lectures, authors explain clearly what is their view on these lectures regarding naming them a part of "computer science" curricula.
-It is not in fact science what is done here, and it is not either relaed to computers only.
+It is not in fact science what is done here, and it is neither related to computers only.

 It is in fact about two things:

-  1. How we define "what is true" - declerative knowledge
+  1. How we define "what is true" - declarative knowledge
   2. How we define "how to" do something - imperative knowledge

 Programming itself they see as a way to express our knowledge about